What 'Dating Around' Deva Was Really Thinking During That Sexist Date

 Despite that one date, Mahal said she had a great experience on the show.
 “I felt like the photographers and the videographers and the producers really took care of me.
 I felt really cared for while I was doing it, and then I felt really cared for watching it,” Mahal told Refinery29.
 The one part she couldn’t stand to watch back?
 Her kiss with Maria.
 “Just because I was like, ‘Oh, wow.
 That is super vulnerable.”

 Refinery29: You and Maria had incredible chemistry on-screen.
-At what point did you realize you wanted to pick her for your second date?
+At what point did you realise you wanted to pick her for your second date?

 "The entire time, I was looking for somebody that I had a genuine reaction to.
 By the time we were outside, I was like, ‘Wow, I feel connected,’ which is hard for me to imagine in such an odd setting.
 I kind of told myself I don’t kiss people on the first date.
 I told myself that I was not really sure if I wanted to kiss somebody on camera, and then when she asked me to kiss her, I was like, 'Okay, we’re gonna do this.'
 And then afterwards, I felt super warm and tingly, all the butterflies and things like that.
 When they asked me, I was like, ‘Okay, I know who I want to go on a second date with.’"